aosabook/500lines/sampler/README.md

 be used even in a single file.
-In the simple examples from this chapter, we only use 11 NumPy functions, but in other cases, the number can be much higher: it is not uncommon for me to use around 40 different NumPy function throughout a project!
+In the simple examples from this chapter, we only use 11 NumPy functions, but in other cases, the number can be much higher: it is not uncommon for me to use around 40 different NumPy functions throughout a project!

 There are a few options for how to import NumPy.
 We could use `from numpy import *`, but that is generally poor style, because it makes it